jordanpaulee/jordanpaulee/README.md

 - 👋 Hi, I’m @jordanpualee
 - 👀 I’m interested in C++, Python, Java, Interning, and developing my coding skills.
-- 🌱 I’m currently learning arrays, algorithims, all in C++ and Python currently.
+- 🌱 Coursework in Data Structures, Algorithims, and Software Development
 - 💞️ I’m looking to collaborate on any project to add to my resume
-- 📫 How to reach me --> Email: jp.lee@cox.net
+- 📫 How to reach me --> Email: jplee01@wm.edu

 <!---
 jordanpualee/jordanpualee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.